lentzi90/kube-ops/README.md

 ### High availability control plane

-The provided playbooks support setting up a HA control plane for kubernetes versions 1.12 and 1.13.
-You will need at least three master nodes configured both in the `Vagrantfile` and in the `inventory.ini` file.
-Additionally, you probably want to set up an external client instead of relying on one of the masters for talking to the API.
+The provided playbooks support setting up a HA control plane for kubernetes.
+You will need at least three control-plane nodes configured both in the `Vagrantfile` and in the inventory file.
+Additionally, you probably want to set up an external client instead of relying on one of the control-plane machines for talking to the API.
 You can for example use the nfs/loadbalancer machine.
 See `examples/ha.ini` and `examples/Vagrantfile.ha` for an example on how to configure this.

 ### Running playbooks manually